The Ultimate Guide to IGTV

-Here are two options of what horizontal video looks like on IGTV, @beamiller‘s is quickly edited to include a blurred background, and @jeffmindell‘s is the full horizontal video that you would rotate your phone to watch.
+Here are two examples of what horizontal videos used to look like on IGTV: @beamiller‘s is quickly edited to include a blurred background, and @jeffmindell‘s is the full horizontal video that you would rotate your phone to watch.

 That’s not to say that vertical video is a bad thing!
 The format makes it easy for anyone to feel like they can start creating, and instead of the pressure to create professional videos on a camera, vertical video naturally encourages you to record on your phone instead.

 Vertical video also makes for a better mobile experience, because you don’t have to rotate your phone or just watch a smaller version.

 Video has become an increasingly important skill in social media marketing, and now with the launch of IGTV, if you don’t know how to make or edit videos, you really need to learn…now!

 Learn how to grow your business with video in our free Instagram Stories for Business course: